dmhenaopa/holbertonschool-zero_day/0x03-git/README.md

-This folder contains some files with  related to basic Git and GitHub usage.
+This folder contains subfolders with some test files related to basic Git and GitHub usage.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0OTEyMjE3MywxNjY2NTQzMTIwXX0=
+eyJoaXN0b3J5IjpbMTMxNjYyMDY2NCwxNjY2NTQzMTIwXX0=
 -->